Codecademy/docs/content/git/concepts/cherry-pick/cherry-pick.md

 ---
 Title: 'cherry-pick'
-Description: 'The cherry-pick command.
-This command is used to select and put individual commits from one branch to another.'
+Description: 'The cherry pick command is used to select and put individual commits from one branch to another.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'
 Tags:
   - 'Git'
   - 'GitHub'
 CatalogContent:
   - 'learn-the-command-line'
   - 'learn-git'
 ---